Seven Spears of Shizugatake: Historiography

-The remaining four samurai received smaller grants of a few thousand koku each.

 At the Battle of Sekigahara and Siege of Osaka, six of the Seven Spears betrayed Toyotomi Hideyori, the son of Hideyoshi, and sided with Tokugawa Ieyasu.
 The sole Toyotomi loyalist of the Seven Spears was Kasuya Takenori, who fought at Sekigahara under Ishida Mitsunari; nevertheless, he was later pardoned by the victorious Ieyasu.
 After siding with Ieyasu at Sekigahara, Hirano Nagayasu attempted to switch sides again and join Toyotomi Hideyori in the Siege of Osaka, but was denied entry to Osaka Castle.

-After the foundation of the Tokugawa shogunate, all of the Seven Spears or their successors were stripped of their titles and domains, except Hirano Nagayasu, who was appointed as a hatamoto under Tokugawa Hidetada.